redfin/swift-style-guide/README.markdown

 - labeling closure and tuple parameters
 - taking advantage of default parameters

+Corollary to Protocol Naming: Protocols that are simply used to compose objects should have `Protocol` as a suffix.
+E.g. Call a protocol `ThingProtocol` when `Thing` would traditionally have been a non-abstract class.
+With this naming convention, `Thing` would be a concrete type that implements `ThingProtocol`.
+See: https://github.com/raywenderlich/swift-style-guide/issues/123#issuecomment-167159415 for inspiration.

 ### Class Prefixes

 Swift types are automatically namespaced by the module that contains them and you should not add a class prefix such as RW.
 If two names from different modules collide you can disambiguate by prefixing the type name with the module name.
 However, only specify the module name when there is possibility for confusion, which should be rare.